teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 - - -

 Copying Chun Li's 'head stomp' would be infringement, but copying Sagat’s 'tiger knee' would not, according to judge William Orrick in a 1994 infringement case.
-Copyright law can appear arbitrary, and perhaps sometimes it is.
-For example, a New Jersey judge decided that copying the size of the Tetris game board (10x20) was infringement, while 4 months later, a Texas judge decided that copying the size of the Triple Town game board (6x6) was allowed.

-Overall, I think there is *some* method to the copyright madness, and it's best understood through the lens of the "Idea/Expression Dichotomy"
+Copyright law can appear arbitrary, and maybe sometimes it is.
+For example, copying the size of the Tetris game board (10x20) was infringement, while copying the size of the Triple Town game board (6x6) was allowed.
+The Tetris decision came from a New Jersey judge in 2012, while the Triple Town decision came from a Washington State judge 4 months later.
+That one stumps me.
+But overall, I think there is *some* method to the copyright madness, and it's best understood through the "Idea/Expression Dichotomy."
+If that sounds like hifalutin lawyer-talk, it is.
+What lawyers are trying to say is that copyright doesn't protect the *concept* of a video game, but it can protect the *execution* of a game.

 <ul class="toc">
 <p><strong>Contents</strong></p>